tuvokki/tuvokki.github.com/_posts/2015-06-01-Lets-make-more-blogs.md

 - `GET /posts/new` -> returns a form to create a new post
 - `POST /posts` -> creates a new post from the form parameters provided

-The mustache template to create a new post is as follows
+Save the mustache template to `views/new-post.html` and add the code to create a new post as follows

 ```html
 <section class="articlenew">